 The more I travel, the more I appreciate not having to pack and unpack, carry bags up and down stairs, or worry about whether I can figure out a transfer from one point to another.
 Even though I speak numerous foreign languages, it’s still a godsend to have someone else deal with the details like confirming reservations and itineraries.
-And now, as we face pandemic concerns and changing testing requirements, it’s wonderful to have someone else grab the reins.
+With increasing numbers of travelers and concomitant travel complications, it’s wonderful to have someone else grab the reins.

 With a cruise, a lot of the legwork is done for you.
 You decide on the itinerary, the type of ship you’d like to travel on, and voilà, off you go.
 The cruise line becomes your personal assistant, connecting with you prior to your trip and guiding you along as you drift away into worry-free bliss.
 Most days you wake up somewhere new, with the most pressing concern being What time should I have breakfast?

 I’ve traveled on a variety of cruises, from the giants of the ocean to smaller vessels that glide down channels and rivers and easily visit tiny harbors and ports accessible only to them.

 Here are my recommendations for memorable small-ship cruises.

 1. Patagonia With Australis